 How online retailers can tackle influx of Christmas orders

-E-commerce is thriving and no more so than at the festive period.
-According to the latest research, more than half of Brits prefer to do their Christmas shopping online, for a quicker and easier way to buy their gifts.
+E-commerce is thriving and no more so than during the festive period.
+According to the latest research, more than half of Brits prefer to do their Christmas shopping online, as it offers a quicker and easier purchasing process.

-Reports show that in 2016 online sales soared in the week before Christmas, seeing growth of over 50%.
-Further findings reveal online Christmas spending totalled £25 billion that year; more than triple the amount in 2011.
+Reports show that in 2016 online sales soared in the week before Christmas, seeing a growth of over 50%.
+Further findings reveal online spending over the holiday season totalled £25bn that year; more than triple the amount in 2011.

-Emily Christian, sales assistant at WePack, says: “The high volume of orders during the festive period can cause online retailers to buckle under pressure and succumb to the stress of getting all the packages ready and shipped on time.”
+Emily Christian, Sales Assistant at WePack, commented: “The high volume of orders during the month of December can cause online retailers to buckle under pressure and succumb to the stress of getting all the packages ready and shipped on time.”

-Not having sufficient equipment, staff and space to cope with the inundation of orders puts e-commerce brands at risk of losing customers and damaging their reputation.
-Outsourcing some of the burden to a contract packing company can prevent this, and ensure online retailers meet the increased customer demand during the busy Christmas period.
+A lack of suitable equipment, staff and space to cope with the increase in Christmas retail orders puts e-commerce brands at risk of losing customers and damaging their reputation.
+Outsourcing some of the burdens to a contract packing company can prevent this, and ensure online retailers meet the increased customer demand during the busy Christmas period.

-Less than 10% of survey respondents were worried about online orders arriving late and damaged when shopping for Christmas presents.
+- Less than 10% of respondents were worried about a Christmas delivery arriving late and damaged when shopping for presents

-Findings from last year reveal that more than one in 10 people left their shopping until the week leading up to Christmas.
-But this only adds to the pressure on online retailers not to make errors that could spoil somebody’s Christmas.
+Although many start preparations in November or even earlier, findings from a study in 2019 reveal that more than one in 10 people left their shopping until the week leading up to Christmas.
+But this only adds to the pressure on online retailers not to make errors that could spoil somebody’s Christmas Day.

 How to protect products from damage

-A rushed packaging job could result in damage during transit or compromise the product itself.
-This process must be completed efficiently to maintain superior quality.
+A rushed packaging job could result in damaged goods during transit or compromise the products themselves.
+This process must be completed efficiently every time to maintain superior quality.

-Emily adds: “Primary packaging keeps [the product] airtight to protect it from contamination, keep it fresh and present it well so it looks attractive to the customer.
+Emily adds: “Primary packaging keeps [the product] airtight to protect it from contamination, keeps it fresh and presents it well so it looks attractive to the customer.
 This can come in all shapes and sizes, depending on the product it needs to hold.

 “It’s important to choose a suitable sized delivery box so that quite a few items can be packed into it.
 Make sure there isn’t room for the components to move, without them being squashed.
 Products are often enclosed in a pallet wrap which is waterproof and holds them together.”

-Whether e-commerce brands are shipping their items to individual customers or in bulk to stockists, certain safety measures must be put in place to ensure products reach their final destination safely.
+Whether e-commerce brands are shipping their online orders to individual shoppers or in bulk to stockists, certain safety measures must be put in place to ensure products reach their final destination safely.
 Applying corner posts, card dividers in boxes and double-wrapping heavy items can be effective, while bubble wrap can minimise movement within the delivery box and prevent breakages.

-Emily says: “A contract packing company will ensure the products are sufficiently protected and offer advice on how to minimise packaging so more items can be shipped at a time.”
+Emily commented: “A contract packing company will ensure the products are sufficiently protected and offer advice on how to minimise packaging so more items can be shipped at a time.”

-Quality checks should be conducted before items are transported to highlight any potential problems.
-This might consist of caps not being tightened correctly, which could result in leakages, or fragile glass bottles not being protected sufficiently.
+Quality checks should be conducted before items are sent for delivery to highlight any potential problems.
+This might consist of caps not being tightened correctly, which could result in leaks, or fragile glass bottles not being protected sufficiently.